evitral/evitral.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Department of Aerospace Engineering and Mechanics, University of Minnesota, supervised by Profs.
-[Perry H. Leo](https://cse.umn.edu/aem/perry-h-leo) and [Jorge Viñals](https://www.physics.umn.edu/people/vinals.html).
-We work on developing models for smectic-isotropic systems, which are implemented numerically and compared to analytic predictions based on asymptotic analysis (using tools such as differential geometry, and singular perturbation theory).
-We also investigate the role of azimuthal flows in the Spiral Defect Chaos regime that appears in Rayleigh-Bénard convection, an example of active smectic.
+I am a Postdoctoral Scholar at University of Nevada Reno, Mechanical Engineering Department, working in Prof. [James Hanna's group](https://cmag.neocities.org/index.html).

-I will be joining Prof. [James Hanna's group](https://cmag.neocities.org/index.html) at the University of Nevada Reno as a postdoc in Fall&#160;2020.
+I obtained my PhD from the Department of Aerospace Engineering and Mechanics, University of Minnesota, supervised by Profs.
+[Perry H. Leo](https://cse.umn.edu/aem/perry-h-leo) and [Jorge Viñals](https://cse.umn.edu/physics/jorge-vinals).
+We worked on developing models for smectic-isotropic systems, which were implemented numerically and compared to analytic predictions based on asymptotic analysis (using tools such as differential geometry, and singular perturbation theory).
+We also investigated the role of azimuthal flows in the Spiral Defect Chaos regime that appears in Rayleigh-Bénard convection, an example of active smectic.

 My **research interests** lie in mechanics of materials and soft matter, including: